sogartar/quirks/README.md

 Unlocks at level 8.
 This park is there for the build that just needs one more perk, but comes at a cost and 1 more level of grinding :).

-## Reworked Perks

-* **Colossus** - Nerfed to 15% increase in hitpoints.
-This perk seemed too strong and a part of 95% of builds.
-Even an auto-pick on backliners because of its synergy with Nimble.
-Although, Adrenaline is a viable first pick due to the explosive nature of early fights and having lower initiative than opponents,
-Colossus usually finds its way into a build almost always.
-To compensate this nerf the starting hitpoints has been increased by 6.
-This makes the first few fights easier.
-Nimble tanks would suffer from this change and have lower total hitpoints when base hitpoints are above 69.
-The reduction should be around 3 hitpoints when total hitpints is around 120.
-* **Bullseye** - Buffed to 40% block chance.
-Seemed too weak and was never picked.
-I don't know if it is even good at 40%.
-But at least some enemies would benefit :).
-* **Throwing Mastery** - Nerfed to do 22% more damage at distance of 2 and 12% at distance of 3.
-Now without mastery there is a 15% damage bonus at distance of 2 and 7.5% damage bonus at distance of 3.
-The total damage increase with mastery with this mod is again 40% and 20% at 2 and 3 tiles distance respectively.
-I tried several times to do a skirmisher build, but it sucked.
-Due to this throwing damage without mastery from 2 and 3 tiles away is buffed.
-Now Goblin Skirmishers, Barbarian Reavers, etc. are stronger.
-As Reavers needed any buffs :).
-Overall with the Bullseye buff leveling ranged defense is more important.

 ## New Effects

 * **Knackered** - When a character reaches their maximum fatigue their melee and ranged defense is reduced by 10.